HusarzVTF/SQL/readme.md

 * ![Break even point calculator](<Schematy/Ope/Stored Procedures/uspBEP_Kalkulator>)

- Break event point gives answer how much a company needs to sell to cover all costs (fixed and variable which refers to the volume of production). <br />
+ Break event point gives answer how much a company needs to sell to cover <br />
+ all costs (fixed and variable which refers to the volume of production). <br />
  When production is greater then estimated by BEP company is earning profit. <br />
  In some cases it is good to have a better precision and more flexible simulation. <br />
  Especially when we have more than one product with different margin levels and supply prices. <br />